s-kuhn/Evaluation-of-WiFi-Infrastructure/README.md

 docker-compose up
 ```
 Depending on the power of the hardware you have to wait for about 5 minutes on the first start for the stack to be started.

 Restart containers with `Ctrl + c` or with the following command if run in the background:
 ```
 docker-compose restart
 ```

-Again depending on the power of the hardware you have to wait for about 3 minutes for the stack to be now fully ready.
+Again depending on the power of the hardware you have to wait for about 5 minutes for the stack to be now fully ready.
 If started in the forground the logs eventually stop to roll in.
 ![Screenshot 2022-03-13 231323](https://user-images.githubusercontent.com/62448107/158081455-525cfd39-8a63-48ee-b6d9-2113da7d2992.png)

 Log in with user `elastic` and the password in `/elk/.env`: http://localhost:5601

 (optional) If you want to reset the current passwords please follow deviantony's steps: https://github.com/deviantony/docker-elk#setting-up-user-authentication

-After successful login you click on `Explore on my own` and load sample data (i.e. Sample web logs).
+After successful login you click on `Explore on my own` and the load sample data (i.e. Sample web logs).
 ![Screenshot 2022-03-13 231723](https://user-images.githubusercontent.com/62448107/158081569-66465473-1123-4f63-9855-bcfd87245588.png)
 ![image](https://user-images.githubusercontent.com/62448107/158081579-28022f6d-7f3b-48c6-a5d2-295eadfa7ade.png)

-Import Dashboard from `elk/kibana`:
+Now import the preconfigured dashboard from `elk/kibana`:

 https://support.logz.io/hc/en-us/articles/210207225-How-can-I-export-import-Dashboards-Searches-and-Visualizations-from-my-own-Kibana-